The Landlord’s Guide to Lease Agreements & Rental Agreements

 While rental agreements can technically be a verbal agreement, the landlord leaves themselves open to dozens of risks without the protection of a written rental agreement or lease contract.

-“State-Shmate” – Do I Really Need A State-Specific Lease Contract or Rental Agreement?
+Do I Really Need A State-Specific Lease Contract or Rental Agreement?

 Back in the ages before computers, landlords would either go to a stationary store and grab a rental agreement template (the ones with carbon paper between the pages), or spend a mountain of money having a local attorney draft one up.

-professional tenant.
-Nowadays, legal loopholes and tricks are a search away on Google (which in 2006 became an official verb in the Oxford English Dictionary).
+Rarely did a landlord run head-on with professional tenant.
+Nowadays, legal loopholes and tricks are a search away on Google.
 So, a bit of googling and we have now have some very savvy tenants.

 Today it’s more important than ever before that landlords protect themselves legally and stay one step ahead.
-Not only do most states have their own legal requirements, clauses, disclosures, or addenda that landlords must include in their lease agreement, but your lease should also be used as a shield to protect against lawsuits and disputes.
+Not only do most states have their own legal requirements, clauses, disclosures, or addenda that landlords must include in their lease agreement, but your rental lease should also be used as a shield to protect against lawsuits and disputes.

 Are There Many Differences Between State-Specific Lease Agreements?